dmsherazi/Battery-Management-System/README.md

 A GUI is provided to allow control and observation of operations.

-Each interface has an overcurrent circuit breaker and low voltage detector, as well as providing current and voltage measurements.
+Each of the six interfaces has a hardware overcurrent circuit breaker and low voltage detector, as well as providing current and voltage measurements.

 A central controller based on STM32F103 controls all interfaces and the MOSFET switches directly.
+Hardware signals for overcurrent and low voltage are applied directly to the MOSFET switches for rapid disconnect.

 A data processing program is also provided to generate reports of various types from the recorded performance data.

-More information is availale on:
+More information is available on:

 http://www.jiggerjuice.info/electronics/projects/solarbms/solarbms-overview.html

-(c) K. Sarkies 15/03/2014
+(c) K. Sarkies 30/08/2014

 TODO

 1. Improvement of MOSFET switch drivers to reduce EMI at higher rates.
+May not be needed if ICC works well.
 2. Development of a 433MHz transponder set to convert serial transmissions 3.3V and RS232 levels, to RF signalling.
 3. Development of a 50W linear regulator to add to the solar panel side.
 This